Classification-Team-CW5/Team-CW5-Notebook/README.md

 # Twitter-Sentiment-Analysis
-It is a Natural Language Processing Problem where Sentiment Analysis is done by Classifying the tweets that show a belief in climate change  from tweets that do not by machine learning models for classification,  text mining, text analysis, data analysis and data visualization
+It is a Natural Language Processing Problem where Sentiment Analysis is done by Classifying the tweets that show a belief in climate change from tweets that do not.
+We do this by using machine learning models for classification,  text mining, text analysis, data analysis and data visualization.
+These conseps are thouroughly explored and layed out in detail in the [notebook](https://github.com/Classification-Team-CW5/Team-CW5-Notebook/blob/main/Climate_Change_Beliefs_Analysis_(1).ipynb) above.

 ## Introduction